ZurichNLP/daikon/README.md

-# romanesco
+# daikon

-A vanilla recurrent neural network (RNN) language model.
-Supports model training, text scoring, and text generation.
+A simple encoder-decoder model based on recurrent neural networks (RNNs) for machine translation.
+Supports model training and translation with trained models.

+`daikon` is derived from [`romanesco`](https://github.com/laeubli/romanesco) written by Samuel Läubli.

 ## Installation